-WGEA Reporting Executive Summary
+WGEA Reporting: Executive Summary

 Employer: Pax Australia Pty Limited

 Primary Industry: 1852 - Cosmetic and Toiletry Preparation Manufacturing

-Program: 2023 - 24 Gender Equality Reporting
+Program: 2024 - 25 Gender Equality Reporting

-Number of Employees: 219
+Number of Employees: 224

 About this report

-This Executive Summary sets out the key results of your submission to the Workplace Gender Equality Agency's (WGEA) annual Gender Equality Census, as required under the Workplace Gender Equality Act 2012 (the Act).
+- · This Executive Summary sets out the key results of your submission to the Workplace Gender Equality Agency's (WGEA) annual Gender Equality Reporting, as required under the Workplace Gender Equality Act 2012 (the Act).

-- The Executive Summary is based on your responses to mandatory questions only.
+- The Executive Summary is based on your responses to mandatory guestions only.
 For consistency, your responses to voluntary questions are not included.

-- · WGEA has included a glossary of key terms used in this report on the final page of this document.
+- WGEA has included a glossary of key terms used in this report on the final page of this document.

 WGEA's obligation to publish employer gender pay gaps

 Under Section 15A of the Act:

-- WGEA "must publish aggregate information, for each relevant employer for each reporting period, for the purpose of showing the employer's performance and progress in achieving gender equality in relation to remuneration for the employer's workforce." - Therefore, WGEA will publish your average (mean) and median gender pay gap, for base salary and total remuneration, as well as gender composition by pay quartiles and associated average total remuneration, as set out in this Executive Summary. - This information will be published on www.wgea.gov.au. - You can provide a link to an 'Employer Statement' that helps explain your gender pay gap and what you are doing to drive gender equality.
+- · WGEA "must publish aggregate information, for each relevant employer for each reporting period, for the purpose of showing the employer's performance and progress in achieving gender equality in relation to remuneration for the employer's workforce.' - Therefore, WGEA will publish your average and median gender pay gap, for base salary and total remuneration, as well as gender composition by pay quartiles and associated average total remuneration, as set out in this Executive Summary. - This information will be published on www.wgea.gov.au. - You can provide a link to an 'Employer Statement' that helps explain your gender pay gap and what you are doing to drive gender equality.
 WGEA will publish this link alongside your gender pay gap information.
-Your obligations Under the Act and Workplace Gender Equality (Gender Equality Standards) Instrument 2023: - You are required to share this Executive Summary, along with your Industry Benchmark Report (available once all employers' data has been analysed), with your governing body, e.g., your Board. - Employers with 500 or more employees must have a policy or strategy which covers each of the six Gender Equality Indicators.
-How to use this report The data set out in this Executive Summary will enable you to: - · identify priority areas for action, for example, as part of your Gender Equality Strategy, - monitor your workplace gender equality performance, including over recent years.
+Your obligations Under the Act and associated legislative instruments: - You are required to share this Executive Summary, along with your Industry Benchmark Report (available once reporting has concluded), with your governing body, e.g., your Board. - Employers with 500 or more employees must have a policy or strategy which covers each of the six Gender Equality Indicators.
+How to use this report The data set out in this Executive Summary will enable you to: - · identify priority areas for action, for example, as part of your Gender Equality Strategy, - · monitor your workplace gender equality performance, including over recent years.
 Gender Pay Gap What is the gender pay gap?

-The gender pay gap is the difference in average earnings between women and men in the workforce.
-It is not to be confused with women and men being paid the same for the same, or comparable, job.
+The gender pay gap is the difference in average or median earnings between women and men in the workforce.
+It is not to be confused with people being paid the same for the same, or comparable, job.
 This is equal pay and has been a legal requirement since 1969.
-The gender pay gap is a useful proxy for measuring and tracking gender equality across a nation, industry or within an organisation.
+The gender pay gap is a useful proxy for measuring and tracking gender equality across a nation, in an industry or within an employer.
 Closing the gender pay gap is important for Australia's economic future and reflects our aspiration to be an equal and fair society for all.
 Why is there a gender pay gap?